mgenware/m-fs/README.md

 ### `nodeWriteFileAsync`

 `fs.writeFile` in a Promise.
-Consider using `writeFileAsync` instead.
-Because `fs.writeFile` will error when it writes to a non-existing directory.
+Consider using `writeFileAsync` instead as `fs.writeFile` errors when it writes to a non-existent directory.

 ### `writeFileAsync`

-Unlike `nodeWriteFileAsync`, this method will make ensure the target directory is created before writing the file.
+Unlike `nodeWriteFileAsync`, this method makes ensure the target directory is created before writing the file.

 ### `statAsync`